 Q. Is there any reason to use the older version(s)?

-I don't think so, unless you are using an old version of Excel, such as Excel 2008 or older.
+I don't think so, unless you are using an old version of Excel, or you prefer the older designs.
+However, the older versions will not be updated or supported.

 Q. What happens if I enter more than two values to define task durations?